esiokugbechoice/codeboxsql/README.md

 ## Examples
-Look to the scripts in the `/examples` directory in your browser.
-You will have to change the api_key and token in the example files to your own.
+Look to the scripts in the `examples.php` file in your browser.

 ## Contributing